diereysaa/cryptocom_council_node_on_local/README.md

 24540 pts/0    S+     0:00 grep --color=auto aesm
 ```

-At this point we have all the software ready and installed.
+At this point you have all the software ready and installed.
 Now it's time to...

 ### Create the Council Node